MichaelDimi/Purdue-CS180-Project-5/README.md

 The Customer class serves as the main menu for a user with a Customer account.
 It consists of eight buttons that open new screens, allowing the user to manage their purchases and account: Purchase a Book, Search for a Book, View Stores and Reviews, Leave a Review, View Purchase History, Your Shopping Cart, Edit Account, and Sign Out.

 ### Login
-The Login class displays two text boxes for the user to enter their username and password.
-It also includes the ability to show and hide the password as well as a Sign Up button for the Customer to press if they are a new user.

 ### Seller Menu
 This is the initial menu that is displayed to a Seller when they first login into their account.
 It contains buttons for creating a store, managing a store and its stock, viewing a store's reviews and signing out.
 ### SignUp
-The SignUp class creates a screen with three text fields for username, email, and password along with a dropdown for the user to select a Buyer or Seller account.
-The user also has the ability to hide and unhide their password.

 ### Start
-The Start class displays the initial screen for the project that consists of a Login button and a Sign Up button for the user to select depending on whether they do or do not already have an account.

 ### CustomerPages Package

 #### EditAccount
-The EditAccount class displays a screen that prints the current Customer's username, email, and password.
-Additionally, it contains four buttons: Reset Username, Reset Email, Reset Password, and Delete Account.
-When the Customer's information is rest, the account information printed at the top of the screen updates.

 #### LeaveReview
 The LeaveReview class displays a menu in which the Customer can select a store from a dropdown that they would like to create a review for.
 Then they can enter a headline and description for their review as well as a numerical rating.